mcc-us/bookkeeping/_pages/2-income-statement.md

 {: .block-tip }

-Step 1: **Obtain Revenue & Expense accounts**
-Step 2: Use 3 columns; **Act, Amount, Total**
+Step 1: Use 3 columns; **Act, Amount, Total**
-Step 3: List Revenues, Expenses & total them
+Step 2: List **Revenues, Expenses**; List '*Current then Non-Current Rev & Exp
-Step 5: Calculate Net & double underline bottom line
+Step 4: Total & Calculate Net then double underline bottom line

+### Example Report

-> Reports NEED
+> Reports NEED:
 > Who, What, When: Time Period
 {: .block-tip }

-### Example Report
+> Remember:
+> Place Dollar signs at the top of each column and at the bottom line.
+Do not use dollar signs on ALL values.
+{: .block-tip }

 Company Name
 Income Statement